sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

 updated: {{ page.last_modified_at| date: "%d-%b-%Y" }}
 {: .notice--primary}

-In the movie "Contact," (starring Jodie Foster, one of my favorite female Hollywood starts), extraterrestrial beings communicate with Earth using pulses that represent prime numbers.
+In the movie "Contact," (starring Jodie Foster, one of my favorite female Hollywood stars), extraterrestrial beings communicate with Earth using pulses that represent prime numbers.
 This choice is profoundly significant: even in a universe where different physical laws might reign, the concept of prime numbers would remain unchanged.<sup><a href="#footnote1" id="ref1">1</a></sup>
 Prime numbers represent a truth that transcends (arbitrary) intelligent beings' civilization